Learn About Futures Margin

 Margin is a good faith deposit that a market participant posts with the exchange clearinghouse.
 Think of margin as a down-payment on the full value of the contract that you are trading.
 Margin allows the exchange to become the buyer for every seller and the seller for every buyer of a futures contract.

-Margin has two benefits for market participants; it guarantees anonymity (the exchange is always your counterparty), and it eliminates counterparty credit risk from the transaction.
+Two of the benefits of margin for market participants are; it guarantees anonymity (the exchange is always your counterparty), and it eliminates counterparty credit risk from the transaction.
 Exchanges are regulated by the Commodities Futures Trading Commission (CFTC) and have plenty of funds on hand to meet all obligations.
 Those funds come from the margin collected by market participants.

 Since margin is only a small percentage of the total futures contract value, there is a tremendous amount of leverage in futures markets.
 Look at an example:

 - Buy one contract of a COMEX gold future at 1270